bsorrentino/bsorrentino/_posts/2024-09-06-Java-Notebook.md

 ## Break the Python barrier

-Considering the advantages that offer [Jupyter] notebooks, would be great for software developer use such notebook approach to develop, for example, **USE CASE TESTS** for projects  or providing useful **INTERACTIVE HOW-TO**.
+Considering the advantages that offer [Jupyter] notebooks, would be great for software developers to use such notebook approach to develop, for example, **USE CASE TESTS** for projects or providing useful **INTERACTIVE HOW-TO**.

 **The question here is**:
-> IS IT POSSIBLE USE JUPYTER NOTEBOOK FOR PROGRAMMING LANGUAGE OTHER THAN PYTHON ?
+> IS IT POSSIBLE TO USE A JUPYTER NOTEBOOK FOR PROGRAMMING LANGUAGE OTHER THAN PYTHON❓🤔

 The answer is **YES**🤩.

 ### The Jupiter Architecture

-The [Jupyter] tools has been architected to support multiple programming languages though the **Kernel** concept, see diagram below:
+The [Jupyter] tools have been architected to support multiple programming languages though the **Kernel** concept, see diagram below:

 ![jupyter-architecture](../../../../assets/java-notebook/jupyter-architecture.png)

 The kernel is how the [Jupyter] notebook server evaluates blocks of code written by the user inside the notebook document (`.ipynb`), so it is sufficient to have a kernel that can evaluate the code of the programming language of your choice to have it supported by [Jupyter] notebook.
-Of course, it is easy to deduce that every potential programming language that a [Jupyter] Kernel can support should be evaluable in the Read–eval–print loop ([REPL]) way.
+Of course, it is easy to deduce that every potential programming language that a [Jupyter] Kernel can support should support Read–eval–print loop ([REPL]) feature.

-So the question becomes: ARE THERE JUPYTER KERNEL OTHER THAN PYTHON ONE ?
+So, the question becomes: ARE THERE JUPYTER KERNEL OTHER THAN PYTHON ONE?

 The answer is **Yes**🤩.

 Lately I've been working on [Langgraph4J] which is a Java implementation of the more famous [Langgraph.js] which is a Javascript library used to create agent and multi-agent workflows by [Langchain].
 Interesting note is that [Langchain.js] uses Javascript [Jupyter] notebooks powered by a [DENO Jupiter Kernel][deno.jupyter] to implement and document [How-Tos].
-So I faced with a dilemma on how to use (or possibly simulate) the same approach in Java.
-So without much hope I started looking for a [Jupyter] Kernel that supported Java considering that from the JDK 9 version there was the introduction of [JShell] that enabled the REPL for Java.
+So, I faced a dilemma on how to use (or possibly simulate) the same approach in Java and, without much hope, I started looking for a [Jupyter] Kernel that supported Java considering that, from the JDK 9 version, there was the introduction of JShell that enabled the [REPL] for Java.

 ### The Java Jupyter Kernel
-After a bit of researches (and also a weird thought of trying to throw myself into a DIY implementation) I landed on [rapaio-jupyter-kernel][java.jupyter] which is a Jupyter Kernel that supports Java 🤩.
+After a bit of research (and a weird thought of trying to throw myself into a DIY implementation) I landed on [rapaio-jupyter-kernel][java.jupyter] which is a Jupyter Kernel that supports Java 🤩.
 The project states:

 > Jupyter kernel for Java language based on JShell.
 It implements Jupyter message specification version `5.4`, and it requires Java = `22`.

-It is really amazing, I'm starting to use it and WOW!🤯.
+It is amazing; I'm starting to use it and WOW!🤯.
 Take a look of some of its [features][examples], below I've summarized the most representative ones:

 ### Java Jupyter notebook example
 ---